 Aims and learning outcomes

-The course offers illustrations of clips used by guiders with clients and an introduction to the framework for micro-analysis of attuned and non-attuned interaction, based on the work of developmental psychologist Colwyn Trevarthen.
+The course offers illustrations of clips used by guiders with clients and an introduction to the framework for micro-analysis of attuned and non-attuned interaction.

-After this two day course participants will understand how and why VIG works and will be able to describe the principles of attuned communication.
+After this introductory course participants will understand how and why VIG works and be able to describe the principles of attuned communication.

 Mandatory Course Requirements

-It is essential that trainees attend both days of the course.
+It is essential that trainees attend all 4 modules of the course.

 Monika Celebi is a parent infant psychotherapist & movement therapist and national trainer and supervisor for the Association for Video Interaction Guidance (AVIGuk).
 She will be joined by Rebecca Carr-Hopkins (AVIGuk accredited supervisor) and other colleagues.